 When testing in an indoor facility, the noise emitted by other test facility equipment, without the vehicle installed or present, inclusive of the noise caused by air handling of the facility, shall be reported as the background noise.

-The recorded maximum A-weighted sound pressure level from both microphones during the 10 second sample shall be reported as the background noise, Lbgn, for both left and right microphones.
+The recorded maximum A-weighted sound pressure level from the measurement microphone during the 10 second sample shall be reported as the background noise, Lbgn.

-For each 10 second sample at each microphone, the maximum to minimum range of the background noise, ∆Lbgn, p-p, shall be reported.
+For each 10 second sample, the maximum to minimum range of the background noise, ∆Lbgn, p-p, shall be reported.

-The one-third octave frequency spectrum, corresponding to the reported maximum level of background noise in the microphone with the highest background level, shall be reported.
+The one-third octave frequency spectrum, corresponding to the reported maximum level of background noise, shall be reported.

 As an aid for measurement and reporting of background noises see flowchart in Figure 1 of Appendix 6.